 - Bargaining is expected in traditional markets (souks) but not in modern shops.

-- Start at about 50–60% of the asking price and work toward a fair middle ground.
+- Start at about 50–60% of the asking price and work toward a compromise.

-- Be respectful — aggressive bargaining is considered rude in Algeria.
+- Be respectful because aggressive bargaining is considered rude in Algeria.

 - Cash only in most markets.
 Algerian Dinar is the only accepted currency.

-- Don't buy antiquities or fossils — export of archaeological items is illegal.
+- Don't buy antiquities or fossils because the export of archaeological items is illegal.